niccoloraspa/kubernetes-hello-secret/README.md

 Slight variation of the [sample Hello App][hello-app-repository].

-It deploys an `hello-app` deployment in the `hello` namespace that mounts a `hello-secrets` secret value on the `SECRET` environment variable.
+It creates an `hello-app` deployment in the `hello` namespace that consume a `hello-secrets` secret value mounting it on the `SECRET` environment variable.

 ```yaml
 apiVersion: apps/v1